dennisliuu/dennisliuu/README.md

 ## I'm an aggressive student, ISFJ

-- 👨‍🎓 I’m currently studying my master degree in National Tsing Hua University in EE department
+- 👨‍🎓 I’m currently studying for my master's degree at National Tsing Hua University in the EE department
-- 💻 I’m willing to make side projects
+- 💻 I’m willing to do side projects
-- 📈 I’m instered in stock, financial, blockchain technology and cyber security.
+- 📈 I’m interested in stock, financial, blockchain technology, and cyber security.
-- 🌏 I'm studying topic about renewable energy in my master degree
+- 🌏 I'm studying topic about renewable energy in my master's degree
-- ⚡ I love to ride bike / motocycle / climbing / skateboard / rubik's cube and join conferences!
+- ⚡ I love to ride bike/motorcycle/climbing/skateboard / Rubik's cube and join conferences!

 ### Connect with me: